All Products

 • EAS is activated and the default workspace is created.
 For more information, see Activate PAI and create the default workspace.

-• If you use a RAM user to deploy the model, make sure that the RAM user is granted the management permissions on EAS.
+• If you use a RAM user to deploy the model, make sure that the RAM user has the management permissions on EAS.
 For more information, see Grant the permissions that are required to use EAS.

 • An Object Storage Service (OSS) bucket is created in the region where the PAI workspace resides.
 The OSS bucket is used to store training files, output model files, and logs.
 For information about how to upload objects, see Upload objects.